Petrol, Diesel Prices Remain Unchanged On Wednesday

-State-run oil marketing companies kept the prices of petrol and diesel unchanged across the metros on Wednesday.
-In Delhi, the price of petrol was maintained at Rs 82.08 per litre and diesel rates were steady at Rs 73.16 per litre, according to notifications by the state-run Indian Oil Corporation, the country's largest fuel retailer.
-In Mumbai, the prices of petrol were kept unchanged at Rs 88.73 per litre and diesel prices were left untouched at Rs 79.69 per litre.
+The state-run oil marketing companies kept the prices of petrol and diesel unchanged across the metros on September 16, i.e. Wednesday.
+In Delhi, the prices of petrol were constant at Rs 81.55 per litre and diesel rates were steady at Rs 72.56 per litre, according to notifications by the state-run Indian Oil Corporation, the country's largest fuel retailer.
+In Mumbai, the prices of petrol were unchanged at Rs 88.21 per litre and diesel prices were untouched at Rs 79.05 per litre.
 (Also Read: How To Find Latest Petrol, Diesel Rates In Your City)

 |City